Kotlin/dataframe/docs/reference.md

     countBy { city } into { "from $it" }
 }
 ```
-If there is only one single
+For single aggregation there is simplier syntax:
 ```kotlin
 df.groupBy { name }.max { age }
 df.groupBy { city }.count()